franlol/useFetch/README.md

 ## Why useFetch?

-With this hook you can get the following vars in your functional components:
+With this hook, you can get a json data from an url and handle the following variables:
 - Fetched data.
 - Loading boolean.
 - Error data.

+When that vars are updated, your component is re-rendedred.

 ## Usage